African fintech firm Flutterwave eyes U.S. listing after raising $170 million

 “We are excited to support the team as they build the last available payments infrastructure frontier in the world – connecting merchants and consumers intra-Africa and globally.”

-Other backers in this funding round included venture capital firms Early Capital Berrywood, Green Visor Capital and Greycroft Capital, as well as U.S. payments company Paypal.
+Other backers in this funding round included venture capital firms Early Capital Berrywood, Green Visor Capital and Greycroft Capital.

 The completion of the fundraising round, a little more than a year after Flutterwave announced a partnership with Visa and Worldpay, highlights the growing interest in the burgeoning payments market in Africa.